-1st occurrence Academic Probation Status: Warning period -Student must correct academic performance and deficiencies.

-2nd consecutive

-Academic Suspension Status: Student is placed on occurrence

-suspension status for the next grading period.
-Student is not allowed to play in team sport competitions and/or participate as a Class/SA officer ineligibility status for the next grading period.
-Student will be removed from any currently enrolled sport class.
+1st occurrence Academic Probation Status: Warning period - Student must correct academic performance and deficiencies.
+2nd consecutive occurrence Academic Suspension Status: Student is placed on suspension status for the next grading period.
+Student is not allowed to play in team sport competitions and/or participate as a Class/SA officer 3rd consecutive occurrence Academic Ineligibility Status: Student is placed on ineligibility status for the next grading period.
+Students will be removed from any currently enrolled sport class.
+Student must resign from Class/SA office.